Distance Magic Labeling of Generalised Mycielskian Graphs: Abstract

 \section{Abstract}

 A graph $G = (V,E)$ is said to be a distance magic graph if there is a bijection $f: V(G) \to \{1,2,\dots, |V(G)|\}$ such that the vertex weight $ w(u) = \sum_{v \in N(u)} f(v) = k$ is constant and independent of $u$, where $N(u)$ is the open neighborhood of the vertex $u$.
-The constant $k$ is called a \textit{magic constant}, the function $f$ is called a \textit{distance magic labeling of the graph $G$} and the graph which admits such a labeling is called a \textit{distance magic graph}.
-In this paper, we present some results on distance magic labeling of generalised Mycielskian graphs.\\ \\ \textbf{Keywords:} Distance Magic Graphs, Mycielskian Graph.\\
+The constant $k$ is called a \textit{magic constant}, the function $f$ is called a \textit{distance magic labeling of the graph $G$} and the graph that admits such labeling is called a \textit{distance magic graph}.
+In this paper, we present some results on distance magic labeling of graphs obtained by generalised Mycielskian construction.\\